-The City of Norwood Payneham & St Peters is proposing to develop a bicycle boulevard along Beulah Road, Norwood, which is a popular route for cycling to and from the Adelaide CBD.
+The City of Norwood Payneham & St Peters is designing a bicycle boulevard along Beulah Road, Norwood, which is a popular route for cycling to and from the Adelaide CBD.

 Beulah Road has been identified within the Council's City-wide Cycling Plan as an appropriate location to form a bicycle boulevard, to offer a convenient alternative to cycling on main arterial roads, such as The Parade and Magill Road, as well as creating a more inviting place to walk and a more attractive place to live.

 The Council has considered various design options for the proposed bicycle boulevard and has selected a preferred option, which includes the implementation of various safety and amenity improvements along Beulah Road, between Fullarton Road and Portrush Road.

 The preferred option allows for local vehicle access to remain unchanged and on-street parking to be largely retained.

 Click on an image to view a larger size.

 A community information session was held on Thursday 17 March 2016 to discuss aspects of the Concept Plan and receive feedback.
 For more information, visit: Community Consultation

 Bicycle boulevards provide a lower-speed environment on quiet, low-traffic streets where more people feel comfortable to ride.

 Bicycle boulevards are designed to:

 - slow traffic and discourage rat-running on residential streets